adaltas/node-nikita/src/file/download.coffee.md

 provided.

-If cache is used, signature validation is always active, and md5sum is automatically calculated if neither md5 nor sha1 is provided
+If cache is used, signature validation is always active, and md5sum is automatically calculated if neither sha256, sh1 nor md5 is provided.

 ## Options